LEMettler/LEMettler/README.md

 <br>
-Besides that, I enjoy all things photography and also recently took an interest in Generative Art.
+Besides that, I enjoy all things photography and also recently took an interest in Algorithmic Art.

 </div>